harshasethy/harshasethy/README.md

 - Led cloud architecture automation at **AT&T**, improving system reliability and visibility
 - Scaled ML infrastructure globally at **SiFive** using Terraform, Ansible, and AWS
 - Drove SRE practices at **BlockFi**, defining SLOs and incident response strategies
-- Migrated 48+ apps to Kubernetes at **Walmart**, improving resilience and reducing toil
+- Owned a year-long technical stratergy to migrate 48+ apps to Kubernetes at **Walmart**, improving resilience and reducing toil
 ---

 ### 📜 Certifications